Frequently Asked Questions

 - How do I find out which classes to take for my major?

-- How can I improve my chances of being accepted into a competitive or "impacted" university or major?
+- How can I improve my chance of being accepted ino a competitive or "impacted" university or major?

 - Can I transfer mid-year to a four-year university or college?

 - How do universities view taking a class “pass/no pass ” for transfer?

 - I already have a bachelor degree, can I transfer and get another one?

 - What is the difference between a quarter and semester system?

 - Do schools care how long it takes me to complete my requirements at MiraCosta?